Hildebrand Law, P.C. mobile logo

 The Rinegars entered into a divorce agreement dividing their property and debt, but the contract specifically excluded the Qwest retirement assets.

-When the matter came to trial in September 2005, the court determined that more testimony was necessary to resolve the issue of spousal support for Michael.
+When the matter came to trial in September 2005, the court determined that more testimony was necessary to resolve the issue of spousal support for Husband.
 The divorce trial was continued until July 2006, before a different judge.

 However, no mention was made of the stock options or the nonqualified pension plan.
 The decree contained a catch-all provision allocating to each party the property in their respective possession as their sole and separate property.